Why We Don’t Offer American Mahjong (and What We Do Instead)

 Learning curve overload.
 Each mahjong variant is its own rabbit hole.
 American and Asian styles don't really overlap, and supporting every version well just isn't realistic for a small studio.
 We'd rather do a few things really well.

-- Community & passion.
-Mrs. K, who co-founded the studio, grew up playing Asian-style mahjong — especially Filipino style with her grandmother.
+- Community and passion.
+Mrs. K founded the studio after years of playing Asian-style mahjong, especially Filipino style with her grandmother.
 She wanted a consistent, welcoming place for others who play these styles.
-That’s how the studio started.
+That's how this whole thing started.

 Isn't One Style Better Than the Others?

 Nope.
-That’s like asking whether tacos are better than sushi.
+That's like asking whether tacos are better than sushi.
 Different ingredients, different flavor, same amount of joy.
-Every version of mahjong has depth — whether it’s American-style with its ever-changing scorecard or Riichi with its silent intensity and betting tiles.
+Every version of mahjong has depth, whether it's American-style with its ever-changing scorecard or Riichi with its silent intensity.
 We simply chose the styles we know and love best.

 We admire American mahjong players and are always happy to connect folks with groups in Atlanta who play it.
-Some of our players even started with American rules before discovering the Asian styles — and we love seeing that kind of crossover.
+Some of our students even started with American rules before discovering the Asian styles, and we love seeing that kind of crossover.

 Why We Focus on Asian Styles

-Before the studio, players like Mrs. K had to chase down games — one weekend in Cobb County, the next in a mall food court in Gwinnett, often with no location confirmed until the last minute.
+Before the studio, players like Mrs. K had to chase down games.
+One weekend in Cobb County, the next in a mall food court in Gwinnett, often with no location confirmed until the last minute.
 She wanted a quiet, consistent, friendly place to play the styles she grew up with.
 So she signed a lease.
-And filled out a mountain of paperwork.
+Filled out a mountain of paperwork.
 And accidentally started a business.

-If you’re an American mahjong player and want to try something new — we’d love to have you.
-If you’re brand new to mahjong entirely — even better.
-And if you’ve been playing Filipino, Riichi, or Hong Kong style for years and just want a consistent place to play?
-That’s why we exist.
+If you're an American mahjong player and want to try something new, we'd love to teach you.
+If you're brand new to mahjong entirely, even better.
+And if you've been playing Filipino, Riichi, or Hong Kong style for years and just want a consistent place to play?
+That's why we exist.

 We'll help you find your way.